adamnovitch/weaver-class/README.md

 ### Path of the Guardian
 #### Fighter Training
 At 3rd level, you gain proficiency in Heavy Armor.
-You may also choose a fighting style from the following: Defense, Dueling, Great Weapon Master, Two-Weapon Fighting.
+You may also choose a fighting style from the following:
+- Defense: While you are wearing armor, you gain a +1 bonus to AC.
+- Dueling: When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
+- Great Weapon Fighting: When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
+The weapon must have the two-handed or versatile property for you to gain this benefit.
+- Two-Weapon Fighting: When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

 #### Empowered Strikes
 At 6th level, you can use a bonus action before you attack to spend 3 spell points.
-Your weapon attacks this turn are considered magical for the purpose of overcoming resistance, and deal extra damage equal to your wisdom modifier.
+Your weapon attacks this turn are considered magical for the purpose of overcoming resistance, and deal extra damage equal to your wisdom modifier (minimum 1).
 #### Spellstrike
 Beginning at 10th level, when you use your action to cast a spell, you can use your bonus action to make one weapon attack.
 #### Supreme Fortitude
-At 14th level you gain proficiency in Constitution saves.
+At 14th level you gain proficiency in Constitution saving throws.
 #### Flurry attack
 At 18th level you can make 3 attacks with your attack action.

 ### Path of the Sage
-### Extra Cantrip
+### Extra Cantrips
 At 3rd level, you learn a 3rd Cantrip from the Weaver spell list.
+You also learn 1 Cantrip from any spell list.
+This cantrip counts as a Weaver spell and uses your Wisdom as your spellcasting ability for attack and DC.
 ### Weave Recovery
-At 6th level, when you complete short rest, you gain Weave points equal to your Wisdom modifier.
+At 6th level, when you complete short rest, you regain Weave points equal to your Wisdom modifier.
 #### Empowered Casting
-At 10th level you add your Widom modifier to the damage of any spell or ability you use.
+At 10th level you add your Widom modifier to the damage of any spell or weave power you use.
 #### Force of Will
-At 14th level, you gain proficiency in Intelligence or Charisma saves.
-You also gain access to Counterspell.
+At 14th level, you gain proficiency in either Intelligence or Charisma saving throws.
+You also learn Counterspell.
+It is considered a Weaver spell and uses your Wisdom as your spellcasting ability.
 #### Unlimited Power!
-At 18th level, Weave powers you know that normally cost 2 or fewer weave points to use, do not cost any points to use.
+At 18th level, Weave powers you know that normally cost 2 or fewer spell points to use, do not cost any points to use.
+If a weave power would cost 1 spell point, but you have the option to expend more spell points, you must pay all spell points past the fist one.

 ### Path of the Sentinel
 Some of your abilities will require your target to make a saving throw.
-The DC may be determined by your STR or DEX instead of WIS.
+The DC may be determined by your STR or DEX instead of WIS, whichever ability you use to make the weapon attack.
 #### Combat Prowess
-At 3rd level, when you hit an enemy with a weapon attack, you can spent 1 Spell Point to force that enemy to make a Strength saving throw, basing the DC off of your STR or DEX.
+At 3rd level, when you hit an enemy with a weapon attack, you can expend 1 Spell Point to force that enemy to make a Strength saving throw, basing the DC off of your STR or DEX.
 On a failure, that enemy is either disarmed or is knocked prone.
-If you attempt to disarm an enemy that is holding a weapon with 2 hands, they have advantage on the save.
+If you attempt to disarm an enemy that is holding a weapon with 2 hands, they have advantage on the saving throw.
 You can only use this ability once per round.
 #### Level 6 Feature
 At 6th level, when you take the attack action you can spend 2 spell points to use one of the following abilities:
 - You can teleport up to half your movement speed.
 - You can turn invisible until the beginning of your next turn.
 This effect ends if you cast a spell or make an attack.
 Additionally, when you attempt to knock a creature prone using Combat Prowess, you can opt to not take a second attack in order to launch the enemy in the air 10 feet when they fail the Strength save, making them take 1d6 bludgeoning damage when they fall prone.
 The DC for this uses your Wisdom.
 If the enemy would hit a ceiling, they take an additional 1d6 when they do.
-At level 10, the distance increases to 20 feet and the damage to 2d6.
-At level 14, 30 feet and 3d6.
-At level 18, 40 feet and 4d6.
+At level 11, the damage increases to 2d6.
+At level 17, 3d6.
 #### Level 10 Feature
 At 10th level, you learn the Thunderclap and Word of Radiance cantrips.
+They are treated as Weaver spells and use your Wisdom as your spellcasting ability for the DC.
 You can opt to spend 2 spell points when you cast either of these spells, and if you do, and a creature fails the saving throw, they become blinded (Word of Radiance) or deafened (thunderclap) for 1 round.
 #### Evasiveness
 At 14th level You gain proficiency in Dexterity saves.
 #### Level 18 Feature